Energy consumption in households

 Source data for tables and graphs

 The collection of data on energy consumption in households by type of end-use is based on the Regulation (EC) No 1099/2008 on energy statistics as amended by Commission Regulation (EU) No 2146/2019.
 The provision of historical series up to 2010 is made on a voluntary basis.
 Mandatory reporting starts with reference year 2015.

 Further disaggregation of the statistics on final energy consumption is crucial for policy makers to monitor and further develop energy policies.
 The first sector where this disaggregation was completed and implemented is the residential (or households) sector, followed by the industry sector.
-Detailed data of the final energy consumption in industry will be available from 2022 (mandatory reporting starts with reference year 2020).
-Eurostat is currently working with the reporting countries and the data users on breaking down further the final energy consumption in other sectors, namely services and transport activities.
+Detailed data of the final energy consumption in industry will be available from August 2022 (mandatory reporting starts with reference year 2020).
+Eurostat has established in the latest amendment of Regulation (EC) No 1099/2008 on Energy Statistics the breaking down of final energy consumption in other sectors, namely services and transport activities.